 And you’re ok with it.

-However, not any task should be the one which deserves this role.
+However, not any task should be the one that deserves this role.

 Which brings us to the next checkpoint…

 Creating a to-do list is a way to remember what you should be doing in a day (or in any time frame you choose), but it can also be viewed as a tool which helps you to enhance productivity.